omichde/BOMFeedback/README.md

 `ITMSURL` - the Link to your APP in the APP store (http://itunes.apple.com/de/app/id12345678?mt=8)

 `WebURL` - the Link to your website for this APP (http://getniceapp.com)

-`darkMode` - switch to use a dark mode, default NO, optional

 ## Contact modul